Questions to Ask Your Doctor About a Third Dose of COVID-19 Vaccine

 VISIT THE COVID-19 LEARNING CENTER FOR UPDATES AND HELPFUL RESOURCES

-On August 13, 2021, The Centers for Disease Control and Prevention (CDC) updated its COVID-19 vaccine recommendations for people who are moderately to severely immunocompromised and therefore vulnerable to COVID-19 because they are more at risk of serious, prolonged illness.
+The Centers for Disease Control and Prevention (CDC) updated its COVID-19 vaccine recommendations for people who are moderately to severely immunocompromised and therefore vulnerable to COVID-19 because they are more at risk of serious, prolonged illness.

 The Lymphoma Research Foundation (LRF) encourages people to talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.
 Below are recommended questions lymphoma patients, survivors and caregivers can ask their healthcare provider: